-2.1 All complaints made under the Policies whether a Group Member is processing information on its own behalf or on behalf of a customer can be brought in writing to Verizon's Director, International Privacy at emeadataprotection@verizon.com, or by writing to Director, International Privacy, Verizon, 2nd Floor Boru House Block T, East Point Business Park, Dublin DO3 R6C6, Republic of Ireland.
+2.1 All complaints made under the Policies whether a Group Member is processing information on its own behalf or on behalf of a customer can be brought in writing to Verizon's Senior Director, International Privacy at emeadataprotection@verizon.com, or by writing to Senior Director, International Privacy, Verizon, 2nd Floor Boru House Block T, East Point Business Park, Dublin DO3 R6C6, Republic of Ireland.
+While data subjects are encouraged to use the above points of contact, this is not mandatory.

-3. Who Handles Complaints?
+3. WHO HANDLES COMPLAINTS?

-- 3.1 Complaints where a Group Member is a controller - 3.1.1 Verizon's Director, International Privacy will handle all complaints arising under the EU Controller Policy in respect of the processing of personal information where a Group Member is the controller of that information.
-Verizon's Director, International Privacy will liaise with relevant business units to investigate the complaint.
-The Director, International Privacy will coordinate a response.
+3.1 Complaints where a Group Member is a controller

+3.1.1 Verizon's Senior Director, International Privacy will handle all complaints arising under the EU Controller Policy in respect of the processing of personal information where a Group Member is the controller of that information.
+Verizon's Senior Director, International Privacy will liaise with relevant business units to investigate the complaint.
+The Senior Director, International Privacy will coordinate a response.